Railroads have quite a history in New England.

 I'm already taken Willem.

-Yeah, well, we had a couple propose right ov about the picnic tables at this.
+Yeah, well, we had a couple propose right over here about the picnic tables at this event.

-That's another couple proposed at the bridge at the ot.
+That's another couple proposed at the bridge at the other end.

 Did they both say yes?